 Federal work-study offers part-time employment for undergraduate, graduate and professional students.
 Each school determines the amount of work-study you get.
 Learn more from each school’s financial aid office.

-It costs $16 per school to send the CSS Profile.
-Invest the money and send it to each school to see what kind of institutional aid you qualify for
+Some colleges require you to file the CSS Profile.
+Invest the money and send it to each school to see what kind of institutional aid you qualify for.

 First, register with the College Board.
 You’ll also want to have the following financial documents handy (both yours and your parents’):

 - Most recent tax return

 - W-2 forms and any other records of income from the current year

 Is Need-Based Financial Aid Different than Merit-Based Aid?